 Higher decline settings give you more of an intense inversion effect.
-The caveat is — the higher the decline setting is, the harder it is to climb into the leg holder and secure yourself.
+The caveat is that the higher the decline setting is, the harder it is to climb into the leg holder and secure yourself.

 If you’re using it alone, there’s probably a limit to how much of a decline angle you can get into, since you essentially have to climb into the decline attachment.
-I found a video of a guy using the original Super Bench who was able to safely climb into and out the 40 or 50 degree decline setting on his own:
+I found a video of a guy using the original Super Bench who was able to safely climb into and out of the 40 or 50 degree decline setting on his own:

 Decline positions higher than 40-50 degrees are likely possible if you have someone else there to help spot your body and give you a boost to get into at higher angle.

 Or you can do what the guy does in the video below!
 (Not advised.)

 In any case, 40 degrees is more than steep enough to get a good inversion effect — if you’ve ever tried it, you’ll know this.
 In fact, it’s recommended to start inversion stretching at just 20 degrees.
 Then, assuming you do enough sessions throughout the week, you can increase by 10 degrees per week.